opendatainitiative/opendatainitiative.github.io/join.md

 * If you represent a government organization, [take the Self Transparency Survey.](https://www.surveymonkey.com/r/LSJSQLK) How does your organization score?
 This survey can be filled out by your Infrastructure Technology team and by non-technical representatives.
 Multiple perspectives from the same organization are welcome.
 * [Join the Open Data Initiative email list](https://lists.opendatainitiative.io/mailman/listinfo/opendatainitiative)
 * Send emails to [opendatainitiative@lists.opendatainitiative.io](mailto:opendatainitiative@lists.opendatainitiative.io) to discuss financial transparency and working group projects
+* We will continue to hold monthly webinars to work with the public.
+We will overview the state of our work and next steps at each webinar.
+[Find the next webinar here](https://opendatainitiative.github.io/opendatainitiative.io/events).
 * Check out the working groups on the [Open Data Initiative Wiki](http://wiki.opendatainitiative.io/)

 # What the ODI Community Means